 - Work Surfaces and Hand Tools – A collection of handtools and four hardwood work surfaces to support project assembly and light fabrication.

 3D Printing Club

+Are you a student interested in learning the basics of 3D printing, working on a personal project, or advancing your current skillset?
 The 3D Printing Club is a Student Organization which organizes projects, competitions, and collaborative learning workshops to ultimately enhance the knowledge and increase interest in the field of additive manufacturing.

 Training and Certification

 Access to Fabrication Studio resources requires the appropriate training, certification and equipment reservation.
 Certification materials and tests are available through our comprehensive Canvas course.